 - Subcultural: Latches on to minority or "alternative" cultural groups seen as "cool" to try to make themselves appear interesting or special.

-- Evil Eye: Interested in Magic and Powers and often believes they have special or supernatural abilities themselves (stereotypically an Evil Eye and/or Evil Hand).
+- Evil Eye: Interested in Magic and Powers and often believes they have special or supernatural abilities themselves (stereotypically a Magical Eye and/or Evil Hand).
 Generally creates a special magical persona namenote for themselves in accordance with those believed abilities.
 Also known as the Delusional Type, due to high incidence of becoming a Cloudcuckoolander.
 Likely the most iconic form of chuunibyou, and rare outside of Japanese Media.

 Trope Namers and Codifiers